Wyden: When It Comes to Trump, Manafort, Kushner—‘Follow the Money’

 Wyden’s “2008” reference is to Donald Trump Junior, who told a real-estate conference that year that “Russians make up a pretty disproportionate cross-section of a lot of our assets,” adding: “We see a lot of money pouring in from Russia.”

-While Kushner just wrapped his first round of interviews with congressional investigators—he met with the House intelligence committee on Tuesday—another is highly anticipated to testify tomorrow: Paul Manafort, the former Trump campaign chairman who did extensive political work in Ukraine on behalf of Russia-sponsored politicians.
+While Kushner just wrapped his first round of interviews with congressional investigators—he met with the House intelligence committee on Tuesday—another had been highly anticipated to testify tomorrow: Paul Manafort, the former Trump campaign chairman who did extensive political work in Ukraine on behalf of Russia-sponsored politicians.
 Manafort is now under investigation for potential money laundering by special counsel Robert Mueller, the Wall Street Journal reported last week.

 Manafort on Tuesday received a subpoena from the leaders of the Senate Judiciary Committee to testify at a hearing about foreign influence in U.S. elections scheduled for Wednesday morning.
-As of press time, the committee did not know if Manafort would attend.
-A Manafort spokesman did not reply to texts and voice messages seeking clarification.
+But after this piece went to press, the judiciary committee announced that Manafort had begun turning over documents and working in “good faith” on an interview date with the committee, obviating—for now—his public testimony.

-The committee’s leaders, Republican Chuck Grassley and Democrat Dianne Feinstein, said Manafort could avoid testimony if he furnishes the panel with a transcript of his interviews with other congressional investigators.
-But Wyden urged his colleagues to push for Manafort, Kushner and all others connected to the Russia allegations to face questions in public—without prior deals to immunize their testimony against potential criminal charges.
+After withdrawing their subpoena, the committee’s leaders, Republican Chuck Grassley and Democrat Dianne Feinstein, said of Manafort, “Cooperation from witnesses is always the preferred route, but this agreement does not prejudice the committee’s right to compel his testimony in the future.
+Wyden urged his colleagues to push for Manafort, Kushner and all others connected to the Russia allegations to face questions in public—without prior deals to immunize their testimony against potential criminal charges.

 “It’s critically important that Manafort and all of the people you’re hearing about testify in public.
 I’m sure they’ll all try to be immunized and the like, and it’s the job of our committee to ensure that these key individuals are brought up before the Congress and that we work with Bob Mueller in a way to deal with the various confliction issues,” he said.